Updated Mar 01, 2026

 For ad-supported revenue, consider native ads that integrate into your app's design, interstitial ads during natural transition points, or rewarded ads where users view a video in exchange for in-app perks.
 Adalo's visibility rules make it easy to show ads only to free-tier users, and you can offer an ad-free upgrade as a paid option.
 Use Adalo's analytics to track ad performance and fine-tune placements to maximize conversions without causing user frustration.

-Adalo’s free plan lets you publish to the web with up to 200 database records, making it perfect for testing freemium models.
-When you're ready to grow, the $45/month Starter plan unlocks app store publishing.
-For enterprise-level features like Single Sign-On (SSO) and advanced permissions, Adalo Blue offers tools to scale as your app’s user base expands.
+Adalo's free plan lets you publish to the web with up to 500 database records, making it perfect for testing freemium models.
+When you're ready to grow, the $36/month Starter plan unlocks app store publishing with unlimited usage and no record limits—a significant advantage over competitors like Bubble, which starts at $59/month with usage-based charges and record limits through Workload Units.
+For enterprise-level features like Single Sign-On (SSO) and advanced permissions, Adalo Blue offers tools to scale as your app's user base expands.

-Adalo makes it easy to deploy your app as a Progressive Web App (PWA) and natively to iOS and Android app stores, giving you a production-ready product without the hassle of rebuilding.
+The platform deploys your app as a Progressive Web App (PWA) and natively to iOS and Android app stores from a single codebase, giving you a production-ready product without the hassle of rebuilding for each platform.

 Conclusion: Iterate, Scale, and Succeed